nadeesani-navaratne/saucedemo/README.md

 - If you want to run one spec file you can use the following command `npx cypress run --spec "cypress/e2e/test-file.cy.js"`

+## Imrovments
+Reporting - By adding reproting capabiltiy to test framework, we can get insights of the tests.
+Ex: Can intergrate with Reportings like Mochawesome or Allurereports

+User credentials handling - Have to handle user credentials securley.
+We can use .env files instead of hardcoding the user details.
+This prevents sensitive data from being exposed in version control system like Git.
+When we are using pipeline(Ex: In Azure) can create azure pipline keys for handling user creadentials or can use something like Key valte to handle details securely.

+Logging Improvements - We can add custom loggings in the tests and enable other logs like pipeline logs for easy debugging.

+Error handling - Effectivie error handling is important to identifiy the test failiures correctly.

+Data clean up - Better to clean up test data after end of executing the tests particularly in  databases or external systems.